zbaker94/WeatherApp/README.md

 - Split `setup.sh` functionality into discrete functions or scripts to improve readability, testability, and maintainability
 - Support windows for deploy logic
-- Move deploy scripts and other artifact to a subdirectoryto avoid polluting the root directory
+- Move deploy scripts and other artifacts to a subdirectory to avoid polluting the root directory
-- swap local VM-based example deploy to cloud-based deploy with private network etc.
+- swap local VM-based example deploy to cloud-based deploy with private network, etc.
 - More robust checking for prerequisites in `deploy.sh`
-- Parameterize ip and ports used in deploy to allow more configurability
+- Parameterize IP and ports used in deployment to allow more configurability

 Any consolidation or architecture improvements should be weighed against the additional effort and cognitive load.
 Focus should be paid to functionality first and then DRYing the code as needed.